Tom Kirdahy: Early life and education

 Kirdahy was born in Hauppauge, New York, in 1963 and is the son of Paul E. Kirdahy and Joan Kirdahy (née McGunnigle).
 Two-time Tony Award-winner Donna Murphy grew up across the street from him.
 He attended New York University and graduated as valedictorian of his class in 1985 with a BA in politics and dramatic literature.
-"He served as a student senator and one of the first openly gay chairs of the University Committee on Student Life (UCSL) and the Student Senators Council (SSC)."
 He then went on to NYU School of Law in the hopes of being an entertainment lawyer.

 Legal career and activism

 The advent of the AIDS crisis steered him towards dedicating his early professional career to fighting for LGBT causes and providing free legal services for people with HIV/AIDS.
 Kirdahy said, "At the time the AIDS crisis was getting worse.
 A great number of my friends were getting sick and dying.
 I felt that I needed to do something about the crisis that was decimating my community."
 He developed HIV projects at Gay Men's Health Crisis, Bronx AIDS services, and Nassau-Suffolk Law Services.
 For many years, he was highly active at the Manhattan Lesbian, Gay, Bisexual, and Transgender Community Center, from its early days when ACT UP was forming to when he became a part of the Executive Board where he played a critical role in expanding its cultural programs.
 He was the co-Chair of the East End Gay Organization which would eventually lead him to meet his future husband, playwright, Terrence McNally, as well as LGBT figures like Edith Windsor, the plaintiff in the landmark Supreme Court case that led to the legalization of same-sex marriage.